MLH-Fellowship/Social-BERTerfly/README.md

 - Twitter API for fetching tweets
 - `tweepy` for connecting the API with Python (https://pypi.org/project/tweepy/)
 - Flask for the backend server
-- Google colaboratory for collaborating on the model.
+- Google colaboratory for collaborating on the model and accessing the free TPU 😂
 - Keras for training and testing the BERT model
 - BERT as a SOTA model for tweet predictions. (https://arxiv.org/abs/1810.04805)
  - Bootstrap for the homepage and the dashboard UI